-Asset Purchase Price or % of Interest Acquired Share Information Market Value Loans/Liens Status/Disposition Corpo Corporate Interests C.D.M.
+Asset Purchase Price or % of Interest Acquired Share Information Market Value Loans/Liens Status/Disposition Corporate ate Interests 5 C.D.M.
 Leasing LLC 100% This is an inactive Florida Limited Liability Company.
-The Company owns two vehicles which are currently being leased to Respiro, Inc. The leases likely will be restrict used in compaction with the loan to Benjiro. restructured in connection with the loan to Respiro discussed below.
+The Company owns two vehicles which are currently being leased to Respiro, Inc. The leases likely will be restructured in connection with the loan to Respiro discussed below.
 Valkyrie Aviation, LLC 100% This is an inactive Florida Limited Liability Company established to co-own and operate King Air.
 This company has a potential \$112,500 interest in an airplane transferred to another entity which assumed the note and mortgage.
 The Receiver is evaluating this transaction and Chris Moody's interest in the airplane.
 Collingwood Construction Group, LLC 16% Collingwood Construction Group, LLC is in bankruptcy.
 Chris Moody invested approximately \$263,750 in this company.
-It appears that the Receiver will not be able to recover any of this וועפטווופוונ.
+It appears that the Receiver will not be able to recover any of this investment.
 TRD Land 43, LLC 3.22% Limited Partnership Interest Chris Moody invested approximately \$59,500 in this company to help fund the purchase of 43 acres in Arcadia, Florida.
 The Receiver is evaluating Chris Moody's interest in this property.
 Rand Hillview, LLC 11 limited Partnership units The Receiver is evaluating Chris Moody's interest in this entity.
 Screen Test Studios, LLC 150,000 est. units The Receiver is evaluating Chris Moody's interest in this entity.